Cost-cutting takes a bite out of offense for Cincinnati Reds | WTOP News

-CINCINNATI (AP) — Cincinnati Reds corner outfielders Nick Castillo and Jesse Winker were All-Star Game starters for the National League last year.
+CINCINNATI (AP) — Cincinnati Reds corner outfielders Nick Castellanos and Jesse Winker were All-Star Game starters for the National League last year.

 Third baseman Eugenio Suárez slammed 129 home runs in the last four seasons and was a fan favorite.